 If you are wondering, “What services are covered by Medicaid in Iowa?” note that insured services and equipment will vary from state to state.
 The types of Medicaid insurance services provided by Iowa Medicaid will be different from those provided in other parts of the country.
 Furthermore, the question of, “How much does Medicaid cost?” varies similarly across the nation and within each state.

 For instance, while Medicaid coverage in IA will come with a monthly premium for some beneficiaries, others will not have to pay anything for medical services.
 As of July 2016, Medicaid covered nearly 1.5 million residents of Iowa.
 If you live in Iowa, and do not make enough money to afford health care coverage sold on the private market, you may qualify for Iowa Medicaid.

 For more information on Medicaid cost estimates in Iowa, and for details on what services Medicaid covers and what services it does not, review the sections provided below:

-- What is covered under Medicaid in Iowa?
+- What Services are Covered by Medicaid in Iowa?

 - Case management